parulsoni369/OnlineShopping/README.md

 # OnlineShopping
-This is project for Online Shopping Test Suite using Selenium Cucumber BDD framework.
+This is a project for creating Automated Test Suite of Online Shopping website using Selenium Cucumber BDD framework.

 ## Prerequisites
 Install latest JDK version on your machine.